giovi321/NLD-booster-DJI/Cases 3D/readme.md

 - A velcro strap to tie the case to the drone (typically on top of the drone)
 - 2mm thick neoprene strips
 - A long enough female ipex4 to female ipex4 cable (10 or 15 cm should be enough, available on aliexpress)
+- a tiny bit of silicone to waterproof the tiny holes for the cables

 Plastic cases need the following additional hardware:
 - 4x threaded inserts M2x4x3.2